MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/new-teams-whats-changing.md

 ---
-title:  What is changing in the new Teams ms.author: jhendr
+title:  What is changing in the new Microsoft Teams ms.author: jhendr
 author: JoanneHendrickson
 manager: jtremper